mongodb/docs/source/reference/meta-query-operators.rst

    Do not use snapshot with :operator:`$hint`, or :operator:`$orderby` (:func:`sort()`.)

-   All queries with responses less than 1 megabyte are effectively snapshotted.
+   ..
+All queries with responses less than 1 megabyte are effectively
+   .. snapshotted.

-TODO I don't think that's right about < 1 mb
+   ..
+TODO "I don't think that's right about < 1 mb" --astaple